6 Types Of Tantric Orgasm & How To Try Each One

 The vagina is called yoni in Sanskrit, which loosely translates to "a sacred space."
-In tantric philosophy, we approach the vagina from a place of the utmost love and respect, so yoni massage is a practice intended to truly honor a woman and to give her selfless pleasure.
+In tantric philosophy, we approach the vagina from a place of the utmost love and respect, so yoni massage is a practice intended to truly honor the vagina owner and to give them selfless pleasure.

 How to have one: